rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 The `components-middleware` function takes in a map of components and creates a middleware function that "assocs" each component into the request map.[^6] If you have more components such as a Redis cache or a mail service, you can add them here.

-We'll also need a middleware to handle HTTP basic authentication.[^7] This middleware will check if the username and password from the request map matche the values in the `auth` map injected by `components-middleware`.
+We'll also need a middleware to handle HTTP basic authentication.[^7] This middleware will check if the username and password from the request map match the values in the `auth` map injected by `components-middleware`.
 If they match, then the request is authenticated and the user can view the site.

 {% code "src/acme/handler.clj" %}
 ```clojure